scalar/scalar/packages/build-tooling/README.md

 ## Rollup

-For non Vue projects we use Rollup for builds.
-Generally speaking rollup has better management of treeshaking.

-Our rollup config support json, yaml, and css import by default.
-Static files can be copied over by supplying entries to the `copy` parameter

-A basic `rollup.config.ts` file looks like:
+For non-Vue projects, we use Rollup for builds due to its superior tree-shaking capabilities.
+This approach optimizes our bundle size.

+Our Rollup configuration provides out-of-the-box support for importing JSON, YAML, and CSS files.
+Additionally, you can easily copy static files by specifying entries in the `copy` parameter.

+Here’s an example of a basic `rollup.config.ts` file:

 ```typescript
 import type { RollupOptions } from 'rollup'